LJMUAstroecology/flirpy/docs/getting_started/seq.rst

 * Raw images are FLIR FFF files, also stored here is the metadata for each frame in a text file
 * RGB images are stored as JPEGs and are time-synchronised to match the IR frames.

+The program will first split each SEQ file into a temporary folder, before merging these folders into one containing the entire "video".
+Merging is optional, but you will probably find it convenient to have all the images, in sequence, in one place.
+You can disable splitting certain file types by using the appropriate flag (e.g. `--no_export_tiff`).

 Note that JPEG/TIFFs are preferred because they can be geotagged.
 Flirpy will automatically copy geolocation information from the base SEQ file to the preview, radiometric and RGB images ready for use with photogrammetry software like Pix4D.

 Full documentation can be seen by calling `split_seqs -h`: